YottaDB/YDBDoc/GTMMessageRecovery/errors.rst

 ZCVECTORINDX, Invalid Vector Index xxxx

-Run Time Error: This indicates that YottaDB/GT.M can only accept positive values for vector index.
+Run Time Error: This indicates that YottaDB can only accept positive values for vector index.

 Action: Specify a valid vector index.